12 Surprising Reasons For Irregular Periods

 Perimenopause starts as early as 40 years and may continue for 8 to 10 years, before menopause, where estrogen level is gradually decreased.

-A menstrual calendar study of Danish women showed that, when women entered the menopause transition, an irregular period cycle occurred (10).
+A menstrual calendar study showed that, when women entered menopause time, an irregular period cycle occurred (10).

 Which was allied with increased variability in the duration of bleeding (11).